pypa/distlib/docs/reference.rst

       appropriate thing to do in this package, as a resource is already made available to callers either as a stream or a string of bytes.

+   .. attribute:: file_path

+      This attribute is the same as the path for file-based resource.
+      For resources in a .zip file, the relevant resource is extracted to a file in a cache in the file system, and the name of the cached file is returned.
+This is for use with APIs that need file names or to be able to access data through OS-level file handles.

    Methods:

    .. method:: as_stream()